-Dosimetry data for several Clarksville workers were found and incorporated into the site research database and subsequently linked to individual claimant records.
-SNL dosimetry records spanned 1949 through 1959.
-Until 1953, specific nuclear components present in the WSAs contained 210Po.
-The presence of these components accounts for approximately 10 annual doses (from all WSAs) of nominally 1 rem.
-After 1953, the maximum annual dose from the aggregate of all WSAs was nominally 0.100 rem (ORAUT 2006a).
 The Pantex Plant maintains a limited database for MHSMC workers at Clarksville Modification Center that contains weekly dose information for a few workers from October 1960 to 1965.
 Although MHSMC began its management of Clarksville Modification Center in early 1959, no dosimetry records were found for 1959 through September 1960.
-Annual dose reports to AEC for 1960 to 1965 included individual whole-body dose equivalent from photons and neutrons.
+Annual dose reports supplied to AEC for 1960 to 1965 included individual whole-body dose equivalent from photons and neutrons.
 At Clarksville, dosimeters were issued to only a few workers who had direct contact with nuclear weapon components.

-The first dosimetry records found for MHSMC workers are from October 1960.
+The first dosimetry records found for MHSMC workers are dated October 1960.
 Commercial film badge service was supplied by Tracerlab from 1960 to 1965.
-During this period, a small number of workers (from 3 to 27) were monitored with the results mostly less than the minimum recordable dose (MRD).
-Of approximately 5,900 individual weekly film badges, only about 40 results were at or above the MRD.
+During this period, a small number of workers (from 3 to 27) were monitored with mostly negative results (less than the minimum recordable dose).
+Only about 40 positive (nonzero) results were reported of approximately 5,900 individual weekly film badges.
 The highest annual dose to a worker from film data was less than 200 mrem in a year.
-Eastman Kodak nuclear track emulsion, type A (NTA) film was probably added for neutron dosimetry in January 1960; the exact date has not been determined.
-A former employee thought the first use of neutron dosimetry might have been 1959.
-Pantex Plant dosimetry data show that NTA film was in use by January 1960 (ORAUT 2006a).
+Eastman Kodak nuclear track emulsion, type A (NTA) film was probably added for neutron dosimetry in January 1960; the exact date NTA film was used for neutron dosimetry has not been determined.
+[Name redacted] thought the first use of neutron dosimetry might have been 1959.
+Pantex Plant dosimetry data show that NTA film was in use by January 1960 (McConn 2006).
 Because Clarksville and Pantex were operated by the same contractor, it is reasonable to assume that identical dosimetry service was provided for both sites.
 Only one positive (12-mrem) result was reported from nearly 3,900 individual weekly film badges (Tracerlab 1965).